Rutgers-RPL/pfa-training/README.md

-Create a new file called "ex1.py".
+Create a new file called "ex1.py" like this if you're on Windows:
 ```Shell
 New-Item -ItemType File -Name "ex1.py" #A file that ends with .py is a python executable.
 ```